zspitz/dlr/docs/dlr-overview/introduction.md

 DLR source code is available on [GitHub](https://github.com/IronLanguages/dlr) under the Apache 2.0 license.

-IronPython currently lives at https://ironpython.net/, with the source on [GitHub](https://github.com/IronLanguages/ironpython2) under the Apache 2.0 license.
+[IronPython](https://ironpython.net/)'s source is on [GitHub](https://github.com/IronLanguages/ironpython2) under the Apache 2.0 license.

 The source for [IronRuby](http://ironruby.net/) is also on [GitHub](https://github.com/IronLanguages/ironruby).